Financing Agriculture: The Business Borrower-Lender Relationship

 Look for a lender with competitive loan products and quality services

 Search for a lender that provides loan products with competitive rates, and most importantly, flexible terms.
 Repayment schedules should mirror the timing of cash flows from the operation.
 A good lender will customize loans to fit your needs.
-Loan structure should be tailored to fit your unique needs and not restricted due to the lender’s internal capital or term limitations.
 Select a lender that offers quality services in addition to their loan products.
 These may include cash management tools, insurance products, business planning services, educational opportunities, and others.
 These additional products and services complement loan products and can help save time and money by creating a total financial package for your business.

 Choose a lender that has a stable staff with experienced employees

 In a time of mergers and acquisitions, it’s important to select a lender that can offer stability in a changing environment.
 Look for an institution that takes a team approach to servicing your account.
-This assures more than one person at the bank is familiar with your operation.
-There should always be someone on the staff acting as a backup in case the primary credit officer is unavailable or leaves the institution.
+This assures more than one person is familiar with your operation.
+There should always be someone on the staff acting as a backup in case your primary contact is unavailable or leaves the institution.

 Get access to the decision maker